lewagon/dotfiles/01-Ruby/01-Programming-basics/04-What-your-name/README.md

 ### on strings

 * What's string interpolation?
-What's the syntax to "insert" some ruby expression in a string?
+What's the syntax to "insert" some Ruby expression in a string?
 * What's the difference between single-quotes `''` or double-quotes `""` when using string interpolation?

 ## Further suggestions & resources